mathieucans/snail-race-kata/snail-race-bet/Instructions.md

     }
 }
 ```
-* finalize assertion

-### Step 2.2 Encapsulate the infra behind an interface
-* write a test stating that we want the domain interface
+* extract a method that does all the production logic
 * refactor to put the method in a new class
 * refactor extract the whole lot to a file
 * finalize assertion

+### Step 2.2 Encapsulate the infra behind an interface
+* write a new test stating that we want the domain interface
+* finalize assertion
-* refactor: create the interface
+* refactor: extract the interface (or use an existing one)

 ### Step 2.3 Make contract test and simulator
+* create the contract test (abstract test class or method)
+* create an entry-point for the in-memory and make it pass

 ## Step 3: Use simulators to write application test following the business rules